alejandrohuertas/stock-rest-app/README.md

 2. run StocksSpringBootApp java class.
 Recommended IDE is Intellij

-3. use the Postman collection attached to run the requests
+3. use the Postman collection "stocks.postman_collection.json" attached to run the requests in order to test the application once it is running